NFBI State Convention 2017

 - Samuel Weinstein Family Foundation

 Announcements that you wish to be made from the convention floor during sessions MUST be submitted to the information desk in the convention hall.
-Roberta Reif is coordinating our information desk this year.
-Patti Chang is handling registration table at convention.
-Marco Giannotti is running our door prize table.
+Mary Grunwald and Roberta Reif are coordinating our information desk this year.
+Patricia Olson is handling registration table at convention.
+Mary Grunwald is running our door prize table.

 If you wish to reach President Denise R. Avant during sessions, please convey your requests to the information desk.